 This is another issue ailing Honda Odyssey slide doors.
 The door closes completely and then opens, though by an inch or two.

 It might be a small gap between the door and the car frame but the door is still not locked and a slight pull will open it up.
-This poses a security threat to your car, your kids, and other valuables in the car.

 Depending on the Honda model, the car might beep or display the door open light.